UPM-NTHC/PH-RoadSafetyIG/StructureDefinition-rs-observation-respiratory-rate.md

 **Usages:**

-* Examples for this Profile: [Observation/rs-example-observation-respiratory-rate](Observation-rs-example-observation-respiratory-rate.md) and [Observation/rs-minimum-example-obs-resp](Observation-rs-minimum-example-obs-resp.md)
+* Examples for this Profile: [Observation/RSMinimumExampleObsResp](Observation-RSMinimumExampleObsResp.md) and [Observation/rs-example-observation-respiratory-rate](Observation-rs-example-observation-respiratory-rate.md)

 You can also check for [usages in the FHIR IG Statistics](https://packages2.fhir.org/xig/example.fhir.ph.roadsafety|current/StructureDefinition/rs-observation-respiratory-rate)